amymor/AIO-per-game-tweaks/README.md

 3. Create a full guide in English.

 ### Credits
-The `LargePageTest.exe` created by mbk1969:
+The `LargePagePerfTest` created by mbk1969: https://forums.guru3d.com/members/mbk1969.247876/
-https://forums.guru3d.com/members/mbk1969.247876/